mach10/threads/README.md

 threads
 =======

-small test project for thread based work and examples in Java
+small test project for thread based work and examples in Javatest